Wi-Fi-Labs/Labs-Guides/GEN 3/Emulator/Gen3WildStaticGiftRNG.md

 To trigger the various Wild encounters when RNGing, the following methods are used:
 - Grass, Cave & Water encounters are triggered by using Sweet Scent (recommended), or by walking in the grass (FRLG only)
-- Fishing encounters are triggered by pressing A when the character has found a 'bite' in the fishing rod
+- Fishing encounters are triggered by pressing A when the character has found a 'bite' with the fishing rod
 - Rock Smash encounters are triggered by pressing A on the last dialogue of the field move's animation

 To obtain better results, you should familiarize yourself first with the [Gen 3 Initial Seed RNG](https://github.com/Wi-Fi-Labs/Labs-Guides/blob/main/GEN%203/Emulator/Gen3InitialSeedRNG.md) guide, as well as the [Pandora's Box](https://github.com/Wi-Fi-Labs/Labs-Guides/blob/main/GEN%203/Emulator/Gen3TIDSIDRNG.md#pandoras-box) method, with the former being particularly important!<br>